sbt/sbt-native-packager/src/sphinx/GettingStartedServers/MyFirstProject.rst

     packageArchetype.java_server

 which will activate all server specific settings.
-As the server settings are dependend on which OS your using the following sections will provide details for each supported OS.
+As the server settings are dependent on which OS your using the following sections will provide details for each supported OS.